almondnick/horiseon-challenge/README.md

 ## Description

 This page is a mock-up website for a marketing agency that has requested their code to be refactored in order to make the site more accessible.
+The source code was given by an instructor and does not belong to me.

 ## Installation